cloudera/CML_AMP_RAG_Studio/README.md

 ## CDP Token Override

-If you are using CAII and would like to override the default CDP token used within RAG Studio, you can do so by providing the `CDP_TOKEN_OVERRIDE` environment variable.
+If you are using Cloudera AI Inference and would like to override the default CDP token used within RAG Studio, you can do so by providing the `CDP_TOKEN_OVERRIDE` environment variable.
 This variable can be set from the project settings for the AMP in CML.

 ## Air-gapped Environments